andersonopt/website/content/blog/product-release-notes-4-14-20.md

 We've updated what we previously called 'Project Groups' to make it simpler to organize projects across your organization.

-Easily create a workspace and associated project folder structure to organize your projects.
+Easily create a workspace and associated project folder structure to organize your projects within a workspace.

 You can either share one workspace across your whole team (and thus the same project folder structure) OR you can create your own workspaces if you would prefer to manage folders more individually.

-* Click 'View folders' either in the left sidebar menu or under the main projects section on the dashboard.
+* Click 'View folders' either in the left sidebar menu OR under the main projects section on the dashboard.

 ![](/images/Folders.png)

 * Create a workspace to start your folder structure (other users in your organization will be able to access the workspace and you can create as many as you want).
 * Name the workspace
 * Click 'Create Workspace'

 ![](/images/Folder_Workspace.png)

 * Click the 'Create Folder' button to add a new folder to the workspace.
 * Click 'Add projects' to add projects to the workspace/folder structure

 ![](/images/Create_Folder.png)

-* Drag and drop folders from the projects pane on the left to the pane on the right to organize and group in folders.
+* Drag and drop folders from the projects pane on the left to the pane on the right to organize and group in folders (note: click the dots to the left of the project name to drag the project)

   ![](/images/Drag_Projects.png)
-*

 ## New Column in Parcels Table: 'Closest Primary Asset'